networknt/light-doc/content/en/faq/SPA-API.md

 ### Without Docker

-You can serve the SPA with command line to start the server.
+You can serve the SPA with the command line to start the server.
 The only thing that you need to make sure is to have the webserver.json config file point to the exact local filesystem directory.
 The default config point to the relative folder which is not going to work.